cytopia/mysqldump-secure/doc/COMPRESSION.md

 When you choose a compression algorithm also keep in mind they have different performances.
 The following shows a direct comparison between `gzip -9`, `bzip2 -9` and the multithreaded version `pbzip2 -9` for smaller and medium sized databases.

-It was tested on a MacBookPro (2014), Intel Core i7 2.5Ghz (8 cores).
+It was tested on a MacBookPro (2014), Intel Core i7 2.5Ghz (8 cores) with 16GB RAM.

 ### Time

 The total time taken from `mysqldump-secure` to dump,  compress and write the data to disk.
 The size in brackets refers to the database size in `MySQL`.
+The following represents a mean time calculated from 10 rounds.

 |                    | gzip -9 | bzip2 -9 | pbzip2 -9 |
 |--------------------|---------|----------|-----------|